Troll (1986 film): Legacy

 Troll's plot has no relation to the film Troll 2 or the two Troll 3 films, which are intended to be more horror than fantasy.
 Its first "sequel", Troll 2, produced under the title Goblins, is considered one of the worst films of all time, and was retitled Troll 2 to cash in on the success of the original.
 Over time, it has developed a cult following.

 The films Creepers (also known as Contamination .7 or The Crawlers) and Quest for the Mighty Sword (also known as Ator IV, Ator III: The Hobgoblin, or Hobgoblins) both adopted the name Troll 3 at some point as an alternate title, despite neither having a plot relation to the two previous Troll films, with the exception that the Hobgoblin in Quest does resemble the Goblins in Troll 2.

 In August 2011, rumors circulated of another sequel.
 In July 2015, plans for a prequel were reported, titled Troll: The Rise of Harry Potter Jr., along with an animated series.
 The film, starring Patricia Arquette and Baxter Bartlett, was supposed to be released in 2017, with the animated series broadcast in 2018.

 Proposed remake

 In the mid-2000s, plans were announced for a remake with Buechler again directing.
 Script samples were made available online, with actors encouraged to film auditions and submit them.
 In 2009, Uriah Shelton was attached to play Harry Potter Jr., and Noah Hathaway was set to make an appearance as a human Torok.
-Issues with financing, largely because of legal issues involving the use of the name "Harry Potter", led to long delays, and Buechler's cancer diagnosis ultimately led to the project being cancelled.
+Trouble with financing, largely because of legal issues involving the use of the name "Harry Potter", led to long delays, and Buechler's cancer diagnosis ultimately led to the project being cancelled.